 Bringing self-taught, contemporary folk and outsider art to public attention in the marketplace has helped to find good homes for thousands of objects and preserved many objects that might have otherwise been lost.
 Too often, works by these artists are thrown away or bull dozed under, especially the large environmental sculptures which are often the greatest work created by an artist.
 The gallery has strived to help many living artists to achieve greater financial security.
-In the 23rd year of business, the gallery inventory recorded the 11,000th item to be cared for and sold by Marcia Weber Art Objects.
+In the 27th year of business, the gallery inventory recorded the 100,000th item to be cared for and sold by Marcia Weber Art Objects!

 Marcia Weber sees the needs.
-She continues to envision and to hope for the founding of a non-profit foundation some day, to share her mission and to channel medical and legal assistance to living artists in this field.
+She continues to envision and to hope for the founding of a non-profit foundation some day, to share her mission and to preserve a collection of outstanding works by self-taught artists as well as the documentation surrounding these artists.
 She welcomes any discussion or comments, as well as questions, about individual works of art from her gallery.

 Below: Jimmie Lee Sudduth with his Toto, 1992